 B.5.2 1-on-1 and Group Tutoring

 a.
-If a tutor receives an unsatisfactory rating from a student or group, that student or group may be given to another tutor at the discretion of the Head Manager.
+If a tutor receives an unsatisfactory rating from a student or group, that student or a.
+Tutors must apply to create a resource and receive approval from the EngLinks Management Team.